 Trial Guides' author work wasn't limited to #1 Allstate.
 Trial Guides author Rick Friedman and his firm Friedman Rubin has done groundbreaking work on UnumProvident's bad faith denials of disability claims.
 Unum was named as #2 on the list of The Top 10 Worst Insurance Companies in America for its patterns and practice of denying or discontinuing payments on valid disability claims.
 Friedman Rubin's litigation against Unum has uncovered the company's denials and resulted in significant insurance bad faith verdicts against the company including a $60 million verdict in Merrick v.
 Paul Revere Life Ins.
 Co.
 Rick's work on insurance bad faith cases against Unum and other insurers led to him writing Rules of the Road.

 Our groundbreaking book Colossus: What Every Trial Lawyer Needs to Know by Aaron DeShaw publicly disclosed extensive bad faith conduct by Farmers Insurance upon its release in January 2004.
 The book, extensively quoted since its release (often without attribution) led to the information upon which Farmers Insurance was named #7 on The Top 10 Worst Insurance Companies in America.
 The book detailed the nationwide underpayment of claims by setting the Colossus program to underpay claims.
 The contents of the book became the basis of the national class action of Sikes v.
 Farmers Group Inc., filed by Whitten Burrage, (with DeShaw as legal consultant) resulting in Farmers ending its use of the Colossus program.
-DeShaw is presently co-counsel on another Colossus class action case against Allstate and over 500 other insurers for the use of Colossus on first party claims.
+DeShaw, Whitten Burrage and two other firms are presently co-counsel on another Colossus class action case (Hensley v.
+CSC) against Allstate and over 500 other insurers for the use of Colossus on first party claims.